swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 ##### Build flags for the Swift part of the target

-The following flags are used when compiling the **Swift** part of the target:
 1. `-import-underlying-module` This flag triggers a partial build of the underlying C language sources when building the Swift module.
 This critical flag enables the Swift sources to use C language types defined in the Clang part of the target.
-1. `-I /path/to/overlay_directory` The above `-import-underlying-module` flag will look for a module map in the given header search path.
-The overlay directory chosen when creating the above VFS overlay files is used here.
+1. `-I /path/to/modulemap_dir` The above `-import-underlying-module` flag will look for a module map in the given header search path.
+This may be either the public headers directory or the build directory, depending on whether a custom module map is provided.
-1. `-ivfsoverlay /path/to/Intermediates/all-product-headers.yaml` This enables
-   the overlay to take effect during the compilation.
-Specifically, it will be used during the partial build of the C language sources that is triggered by the `-import-underlying-module` flag.
-1. `-ivfsoverlay /path/to/Intermediates/unextended-module-overlay.yaml` This
-   enables the overlay to take effect during the compilation.
-Specifically, it will be used when compiling the Swift sources.
 1. `-I $(target’s path)` Adding the target's [path] allows for importing headers using paths relative to the root of the target.
 Because passing `-import-underlying-module` triggers a partial build of the C language